Our Scrappage, Recycling and Car Blog

 - Diesel cars from 1 April 2018 are charged a higher first year rate unless they meet RDE2 emission standards*

-- All cars registered from 1 April 2020, the first year rate is likely to be higher than previous years, as official CO2 measurements have risen due to changes in official tests
+- For all cars registered after 1 April 2020, the first-year rate is likely to be higher than previous years, as official CO2 measurements rose due to changes in the testing procedure

-- The standard rate kicks in after the first year.
-From April 2021, drivers pay £155 for petrol and diesel cars and £145 for hybrids and alternative fuel cars
+- The standard rate of car tax kicks in after the first year.
+From April 2023, drivers paid £180 for petrol and diesel cars and £170 for hybrids and alternative fuel cars

-- Zero-emission cars (such as electric vehicles) are exempt from car tax
+- Zero-emission cars (such as 100% battery electric vehicles) are currently exempt from car tax

-- The £40,000 rule.
-Vehicles bought at over £40,000, including zero-emissions vehicles, pay a supplementary £335 per year for five years after registration on top of the standard rate
+- The £40,000 rule for vehicles that are not zero emission.
+Vehicles with a list price of over £40,000 incur a supplementary £390 per year for five years after registration on top of the standard rate

 How do I check my vehicle is taxed?

-It’s easy to confirm whether the car you’re driving is paid up in vehicle excise duty.
-If you’re unsure about a rental car, or simply want to check your own tax status, you can use the make of car and registration details to find your tax information at gov.uk.
+It’s easy to check whether the car you’re driving has had its vehicle excise duty paid.
+If you’re unsure about a rental car, or simply want to check your own tax status, you can enter the make of car and registration details at gov.uk.

-Previously, leftover tax on used cars would transfer to the new owner on purchase.
+Leftover tax on used cars used to transfer to the new owner on purchase.
 However, this is no longer the case.
-When buying a car, it is expected you will complete its taxation procedures immediately via the DVLA website or a Post Office.
-Sellers, meanwhile, will instead receive a full refund for any of the months remaining.
+When buying a car, the new owner takes responsibility for its taxation immediately.
+You can tax your vehicle online or at a Post Office.
+Sellers now receive a full refund for any of the months remaining on their car tax.

-Sellers beware of timing; you will only be refunded car tax for full calendar months.
+Beware of timing, sellers; you will only be refunded car tax for full calendar months.
 Making a transaction one week into a given month will entail taxing the vehicle for the whole of that month, regardless.

 The car tax status of any vehicle can now be checked online using the make and registration details.
-Where enforcement agents could previously perform a simple inspection of paper vehicle tax discs, checks are now performed entirely digitally.
+Where enforcement agents could previously perform a simple inspection of paper vehicle tax discs, checks are now performed digitally.
 The police, the DVLA and other agencies utilise automatic number plate recognition cameras (or ANPR cameras) linked with a nationwide electronic vehicle register.
-Physical checks are truly a thing of the past.

 ASM can help you find the best used car